Richard Russell Jr.: Warren Commission

-Russell was a prominent supporter of a strong national defense.
-He used his powers as chairman of the Senate Armed Services Committee from 1951 to 1969, and then as chairman of the Senate Appropriations Committee as an institutional base to gain defense installations and jobs for Georgia.
-He was dubious about the Vietnam War, privately warning President Johnson repeatedly against deeper involvement.
+In a January 1970 television interview, Russell stated that he accepted Oswald shot Kennedy but that he doubted he had acted alone, explaining that "too many things caused me to doubt that he planned it all by himself".
+Russell had written a dissenting opinion for the Warren Commission that "a number of suspicious circumstances" could not allow him to agree that there was no conspiracy to kill Kennedy and that citing a lack of evidence he believed this "preclude[d] the conclusive determination that Oswald and Oswald alone, without the knowledge, encouragement or assistance of any other person, planned and perpetrated the assassination".
+With Russell's agreement this statement was not included in the final report.
+Russell had also made a request to Warren that "Senator Russell dissents" be placed in a footnote of the final report, although he refused to do so, insisting that there must be unanimity among the Commission.

 Legacy

 Russell was seen as a hero by many of the pro Jim Crow South.
-While undoubtedly a skilled politician of immense influence, his legacy is marred by his lifelong support of white supremacy.
-Russell publicly said that America was “a white man’s country, yes, and we are going to keep it that way.”
-He also said he was vehemently opposed to “political and social equality with the Negro.”
-Russell also supported poll taxes across the South and called President Truman's support of civil rights for black Americans an “uncalled-for attack on our Southern civilization."
+While undoubtedly a skilled politician of immense influence, his lifelong support of white supremacy has marred his legacy.
+Russell publicly said that America was "a white man's country, yes, and we are going to keep it that way."
+He also said he was vehemently opposed to "political and social equality with the Negro."
+Russell also supported poll taxes across the South and called President Truman's support of civil rights for black Americans an "uncalled-for attack on our Southern civilization."

 Russell has been honored by having the following named for him: